barionleg/cesium.wiki.gs/Features.md

 ## Cameras

-Cameras control the view and respond to input.
+Cameras respond to input and control the view.

-* Spindle - spin, zoom, and pan the globe.
+* Spindle - spin, zoom, and pan the globe with inertia.
 * Flight - flies to a destination.
 * Free look - look in any direction.